Digital farming in Australia is the way of the future

-Digital agriculture is one of the most exciting elements set to shape the future of the industry.
+Digital farming in Australia is one of the most exciting elements set to shape the future of the industry.
 It’s a future that Charles Sturt University’s Dr Alison Southwell is eagerly preparing for, where the possibilities – and benefits – seem endless.
 Dr Southwell is a discipline lead for Agricultural Science.
 She is also a commercial merino producer and business partner in a broad acre crop contracting business outside Wagga.

 “The world’s population is increasing at such a rapid rate.
 It’s estimated we’ll hit 9.8 billion by 2050.
 For agriculture to feed this growing global population we’ll have to do it better and smarter because we have finite land and water resources to draw upon in a changing climate.
 And it needs to be done in an environmentally, socially and ethically responsible manner.
 It’s a big challenge.